How to add and customize text colors in LaTeX?

 Output :

-Change text color by environment in LaTeX
+Change text color of environment

 \documentclass{article}